 Training Requires Rest and Recovery

 I’ve heard it said that it’s not the actual act of running that makes you a strong runner.
 Rather it’s allowing your body to heal from your training runs.
 It’s the actual healing that makes you more fit, more healthy, and more strong.
 In other words, build into your training rest and recovery.
-This may mean you do some light strength training or you do a core workout instead of running on days off.
+This may mean you do some light strength training or you do a core workout instead of running on your days off.
 It also could mean that you take the whole day (or multiple days) off from any physical exercise.

 Rest and recovery not only allows your body to heal, it will help prevent overuse injuries.
 The worst thing that can happen in training for a 5k race is sustaining an injury.
 In essence your training to get in shape for the race back fires.
 This can be frustrating feel.